microsoft/microsoft-ui-xaml-specs/active/RoundedCorner/roundedcorner.md

 *Rounding of bars*
 - These UI elements are bar like or line like UI (e.g. ProgressBar).
-- The fefault radius value we use here are 2px except for slider in ColorPicker which will be 6px because the bar is wider.
+- The default radius value we use here are 2px except for slider in ColorPicker which will be 6px because the bar is wider.

 *When not to round*
 - When a multiple buttons are inside a single button that houses them (e.g. SplitButton).